-Cases of harassment and abuse can be reported on the Clean Judo platform and will be investigated by the IJF Disciplinary Commission in compliance with the IJF Disciplinary Code (Appendix F).
+Cases of harassment and abuse can be reported on the Clean Judo platform and will be investigated by the IJF Disciplinary Committee in compliance with the IJF Disciplinary Code (www.ijf.org/ijf/documents/3).

 Any alleged incidents of harassment and abuse will be regarded as confidential and personal information (including name, date of birth, address, identification numbers) will not be disclosed, except, for example, if the concerned person gives his prior consent, if disclosure is necessary to protect someone from harm or if a potential criminal act comes to the attention of the IJF.